Book family-friendly attractions

 - Visit the Science Museum to ogle the Command Module of Apollo 10, a spacecraft that went around the moon in 1969.

-Free things to do with kids
+Free things to do for children

 - Be wowed by the street entertainers in Covent Garden.